 What started off as a road trip from the cold north country of Montana headed to the Southwest, ended up a life-altering adventure.
 Circumstances aligned for a geographical shift from Missoula, where I’d lived for seven years, to Albuquerque, the city to which my youngest brother had recently moved.
 House sold and goods packed in a trailer pulled by my ’63 VW all window bus, it was off on Highway 93 to reported flowers blooming in early 1980.
 Arriving a few days later around sundown to Galisteo, a small village on the outskirts of Santa Fe, I was greeted by my friend Charlie, brandishing a pistol when I knocked on his door.
 (We’d worked together on a winterization crew for a few years in MT.)
 “Nice way to greet an old work partner,” I said.
 “There’s been a riot at the prison up the road and not taking any chances,” he gruffly replied.

 There was a warm spot for me by the fire in his and Barbara’s adobe.
 After a bowl of soup and libations, the story ensued: Prisoners had taken over the New Mexico State Penitentiary outside of Santa Fe the day before, February 2nd.
-State Police, National Guard, and firefighters were there since dawn getting a handle on the riot and reported brutalities.
+State Police, National Guard, and firefighters had been there since dawn getting a handle on the riot and reported brutalities.
 That surely was newsworthy, but more important to me was finding a place to live and gainful employment.
-Both occurred within days as my buddy’s friends found a room for me to rent and suggested I contact NM State employment office.
-In one of our many just-having-landed conversations, I reported that my work experience included four years in corrections in OH after I graduated from college and then graduate study.
+Both occurred within days as my buddy’s friends found a room for me to rent and suggested I contact the NM State Employment Office.
+In one of our many just-having-landed conversations, I reported that my work experience included four years in corrections in Ohio after I graduated from college and then graduate study.
 Apparently, I was a ‘shoo-in’ for a job since the riot had just been quelled.
 That turned out to be true.

 Surprisingly enough, my application was rapidly processed and accepted.
-Interviews were had leading to a job offer and acceptance within weeks.
+Interviews led to a job offer and acceptance within weeks.
 Come to discover, there was no Training Bureau in the NM Department of Corrections.
 Upon hiring, various managers as well as front-line staff were handed keys and a uniform, then told how to survive the inmates.

 My first day was an immersion in mostly what hadn’t worked.
 A tour of the burned-out hulk of a prison was gruesome, to say the least.
 That day is etched in my memory as a sad one, for sure, as thirty-three men lost their lives.
 Mostly they were tortured to death.
 During the brief tour, the area seemed to have the atmosphere of a war zone: remnants of a fire in burned piles of clothing and furniture, major destruction of property, and blood stains were like paint splotches everywhere.
 Nothing had prepared me for the aftermath of that butchery.
 Also, I viewed the NM State Police video of the crime scenes immediately after the riot came under control.